 There is only a small number of health care and sporting facilities along the Corridor and one School, being the Belmont Primary School.
 It is highlighted the Department of Education are currently investigating the existing site to determine the requirements for the future.
-Some existing land uses are inconsistent with the intent and land use permissibility of their relevant zonings in LPS 15; particularly in areas zoned Mixed Use, with several non-conforming uses which have been approved under old planning legislation.
-Examples include service stations, motor vehicle hire, motor vehicle sales, shops, marine sales shop and display rooms and industry located within in the Mixed Use zone.
+Some existing land uses are inconsistent with the intent and land use permissibility of their relevant zonings in TPS 15; particularly in areas zoned Mixed Use, with several non-conforming uses which have been approved under old planning legislation.
+Examples included service stations, motor vehicle hire, motor vehicle sales, shops, marine sales shop and display rooms and industry located within in the Mixed Use zone.
+There is also a shop located within the Residential zone, and residences located in the Parks and Recreation reserve.